jetstreamlabs/modulr/README.md

 php artisan modules:make companies
 ```

-Modulize will scaffold up a new module for you:
+Modulr will scaffold up a new module for you:

 ```
 modules/